Milo1885/Tease-AI/README.md

 @SetModule() functionality restored.
-When I copied the RunModuleLink Sub, I forgot to add the SetModul code back in.
+When I copied the RunModuleLink Sub, I forgot to add the SetModule code back in.

-@SetModule() and @SetLink() can now jump to a specifiec line in the script when it is called by using a comma.
+@SetModule() and @SetLink() can now jump to a specific line in the script when it is called by using a comma.
 For example, @SetModule(Ballbusting Tasks, Task 2) would start after the line (Tasks 2) in Ballbusting Tasks.txt when the Module begins.

 @ShowVar[] and #Var[] should now work correctly and can be used multiple times per line